KNOWLEDGE BASE Influencer Marketing In The US

 For some influencers in the US, you can ask if you can compensate them financially.
 After you have confirmed that they reach your targeted audience, that they are a legitimate, well-respected influencer, and ideally you have established a relationship with them, this is another viable approach.
 For very targeted influencers that are interested in your product, perhaps there is some sort of revenue share or commission relationship that makes sense.

 The key to a strong influencer marketing strategy in the United States is to consider a variety of the tactics mentioned throughout this page to see which work best for you.
 Influencer marketing is a great companion to your other marketing efforts as they will support each other.
-And as stated above, 51% of surveyed marketing professionals believe that customers who come to them through influencer marketing are better than those acquired through other means.

 KNOWLEDGE BASE Influencer Marketing In The US